 Junior Achievement’s Commitment to Diversity, Equity, and Inclusion

-We at Junior Achievement are dedicated to providing a positive, enriching learning experience free of bias that promotes greater economic opportunity and equity.
-Junior Achievement welcomes K-12 students, volunteers, educators, staff, and other partners and stakeholders, regardless of race, religion, age, gender, national origin, disability, sexual orientation or any other legally protected characteristic.
+Junior Achievement is committed to an inclusive culture that celebrates diversity.
+We are dedicated to providing a positive, enriching learning experience free of bias that promotes greater economic opportunity and equity.
+We welcome K-12 students, volunteers, educators, staff, and other partners and stakeholders, regardless of race, religion, age, gender, gender identity, national origin, disability, sexual orientation, or any other legally protected characteristic.